Lesser Horseshoe Bat

 Appearance

-The base of its fur, which is soft and fluffy, is light grey in colour, with dorsal side fur smoky brown and the ventral side grey, with the exception of juvenile bats which are entirely dark grey.
+The Lesser horseshoe bat is one of the world's smallest bats.
+It has strong feet that it uses to grasp rocks and branches and can see well despite its small eyes.
+The base of its fur, which is soft and fluffy, is light grey in color, with dorsal side fur smoky brown and the ventral side grey, except for juvenile bats which are entirely dark grey.
 Ears and wing membranes are a light greyish brown.

 Distribution